-ISSB's final standards were published in June 2023.
+ISSB's final standards are expected in June 2023.
 Once published, companies will be able to use them for annual reporting periods beginning on or after January 1, 2024.

 Getting more granular, many existing disclosure programs are going to either: